coshinen/blog/pages/quotes.md

 > Sherlock Holmes, [A Study In Scarlet, Part I, II: The Science Of Deduction](https://standardebooks.org/ebooks/arthur-conan-doyle/a-study-in-scarlet/text/chapter-1-2){:target="_blank"}:
 > * "You see," he explained, "I consider that a man's brain originally is like a
-> little empty attic, and you have to stock it with such furniture as you choose
+> little empty attic, and you have to stock it with such furniture as you
-> .
-A fool takes in all the lumber of every sort that he comes across, so that
+> choose.
+A fool takes in all the lumber of every sort that he comes across, so
-> the knowledge which might be useful to him gets crowded out, or at best is
+> that the knowledge which might be useful to him gets crowded out, or at best
-> jumbled up with a lot of other things so that he has a difficulty in laying
+> is jumbled up with a lot of other things so that he has a difficulty in laying
 > his hands upon it.
 Now the skilful workman is very careful indeed as to what
 > he takes into his brain-attic.
 He will have nothing but the tools which may
 > help him in doing his work, but of these he has a large assortment, and all in
 > the most perfect order.
 It is a mistake to think that that little room has
 > elastic walls and can distend to any extent.
 Depend upon it there comes a time
-> when for every addition of knowledge you forget something that you knew before
+> when for every addition of knowledge you forget something that you knew
-> .
+> before.
 It is of the highest importance, therefore, not to have useless facts
 > elbowing out the useful ones."

 > Egaeus, [Short Fiction, Berenice](https://standardebooks.org/ebooks/edgar-allan-poe/short-fiction/text/berenice){:target="_blank"}: